nourlaajili/nourlaajili/README.md

 # Hi, I'm Nour el houda 👋
 <p align="center"><strong>Currently a third‑year Computer Science Engineering student with a strong passion for continuous learning and the ability to quickly adapt to new technologies.</strong></p>

-Passionate about Data Science, Cloud & DevOps.
+Passionate about Data Science, AI, Cloud & DevOps.
 Gained hands‑on experience through two internships and academic & personal projects.
 Currently looking for an end‑of‑study internship.